MarCoo119/NX_MiniDualSteamEngine/README.md

-# NX_MiniDualSteamEngine
+# MiniDualSteamEngine
-Hydraulic Cylinder Piping Assembly – CAD Project
+Assemblies – CAD Project
 📌 Project Overview

 This repository contains a complete 3D CAD assembly of a hydraulic cylinder piping system, designed and assembled using Siemens NX.